If you have experience installing software from source code on your Linux server, you have probably come across the

 Commands are specified on the line after the target declaration.
 They are indented by one tab character.
 Some versions of make are flexible about the way that you indent the command section, but in general, you should stick with a single tab to ensure that make will recognize your intent.

 Make considers every indented line under the target definition to be a separate command.
 You can add as many indented lines and commands as you would like.
-Make will simply go through them one at a time.
+Make will go through them one at a time.

 There are a few things that we can place before commands to tell make to handle them differently: